Category Archives: Residential Roofing

 By far, one of the most common roofing mistakes is simply cutting corners.
 In roofing, cutting corners often takes the form of reusing old flashing.
 Flashing is made of thin metal sheets.
 Its job is to waterproof the breaks in your roof line.

-For instance, where your chimney meets the shingles of your roof, flashing is installed to protect the seam created from water penetration.
 During a re-roofing or shingle replacement job, it may seem that the existing flashing is in good shape.
 So some roofers may simply reinstall the old flashing once the job is done.

 However, the flashing should be replaced with every re-shingling or re-roofing job.
 It also needs to be replaced if it has been compromised in any way.